 A court enters an order in the bankruptcy case providing for the avoidance of the lien securing the mortgage loan, lifting the automatic stay with regard to the dwelling securing the mortgage loan, or requiring the servicer to cease providing a periodic statement or coupon book; or

-The consumer files with the court overseeing the case a statement of intention identifying an intent to surrender the dwelling securing the mortgage loan and a consumer has not made any partial or periodic payment on the loan after the commencement of the consumer's bankruptcy case.
+The consumer files with the court overseeing the case a statement of intention identifying an intent to surrender the dwelling securing the mortgage loan, and the consumer has not made any partial or periodic payment on the loan after the commencement of the consumer's bankruptcy case.
 The Credit Union ceases to qualify for the exemption and will be required to resume providing periodic billing statements if the borrower reaffirms personal liability for the loan or any consumer on the loan requests in writing that the Credit Union provide a periodic statement or coupon book (unless a court enters an order in the bankruptcy case requiring the Credit Union to cease providing a periodic statement or coupon book).

 Content of the Periodic Billing Statements.
 The Credit Union will provide the information required by the Mortgage Servicing Rule in a clear and conspicuous manner and group the information as required and in a substantially similar manner to Appendix H-30 of Regulation Z.